Stability of Continuous Time Quantum Walks in Complex Networks: Results

-In the presence of intrinsic decoherence, the CTQW exhibits partial localization at the initially localized node in the scale-free network Fig.~\ref{fig:11}(k), similar to the behavior observed in the noiseless case, but with a fixed probability.
-Localization behavior of CTQW is not observed in the Erdős–Rényi and small-world networks, as illustrated in Fig.~\ref{fig:11}(c),(g).
-Interestingly, the $\ell_1$-norm of coherence is not completely destroyed under intrinsic decoherence for any of the network topologies.
-This suggests that, despite inducing partial localization in the scale-free network, intrinsic decoherence preserves quantum coherence across all topologies, ensuring stability for all topologies.
+In the presence of intrinsic decoherence, the CTQW exhibits partial localization at the initially localized node in the scale-free network, reaching decoherence-induced steady state Fig.~\ref{fig:11}(k).
+In contrast, localization behavior of CTQW is not observed in the Erdős–Rényi and small-world networks, which also resist reaching a steady-state within the observed time-scales as illustrated in Fig.~\ref{fig:11}(c),(g).
+Interestingly, the $\ell_1$-norm of coherence remains preserved under intrinsic decoherence for all network topologies (Fig.~\ref{fig:12}), consistent with the behavior observed for simple networks in Sec.~\ref{section3a}.
+This indicates that, although intrinsic decoherence induces partial localization in the scale-free network, it preserves a finite amount of quantum coherence across all topologies, thereby maintaining stability.

-On the other hand, QSW dynamics lead to a complete delocalization of the quantum walker across all network types.
-As shown in Fig.~\ref{fig:11}(d),(h),(l), node probabilities tend to equalize, erasing the initial localization, particularly evident in the scale-free network, where the initial localization is entirely lost.
-Coherence analysis of $\lambda$ and $\beta$ from Table~\ref{tab:network_decay}, and purple curves in Fig.~\ref{fig:12} further shows that QSW induces the fastest coherence decay among all the decohernece.
-Although Erdős–Rényi networks retain more coherence compared to other topologies under QSW, overall coherence degrades rapidly across all complex network topologies.
-However, this decay is not faster than exponential, as indicated by $\beta<1$.